aaico/aaico-voice-processing-challenge-2024/README.md

 The primary function, process_data(), processes a stream of audio frames, detects keywords using Porcupine, and labels the samples accordingly (0 or 1).
 We also wrote a helper function, process_label() which handles the dynamic labeling of samples based on keyword detection.

+Our model not only labels commands correctly, but it is also able to distinguish between different commands.
+It is able to parse and identify "Galactic Oxygen", "Galactic Temperature" and "Galactic Battery" as different commands rather than treating them as the same, makign it suitable for real-world scenarios.

-An overview of our two core funcitons can be found below:
+An overview of our two core functions can be found below:

 #### process_label(start_time, end_time, flag, cur_frame, keyword=False) Function: